 Ingredients

-- 1 cup (113 g) vegan stick of butter softened to room temperature
+- 1 cup (113 g) vegan butter softened to room temperature

 - ½ cup (100 g) dark brown sugar packed